antofic/GraphCodable/Docs/UserGuide.md

 All the previous features are maintained, except for the reference type replacement system which is no longer available at this point in the redesign phase.

-Sometimes `NSStringFromClass (...)` generates mangled type names.
-GraphCodable therefore depends on the [CwlDemangle](https://github.com/mattgallagher/CwlDemangle) package for the sole purpose of presenting more readable class names.
-For encoding/decoding CwlDemangle is not necessary.

 Use `myClass.isGCodable` to check if a class is actually decodable.

 ## Code examples